 Family balancing or sex selection is an interesting topic for both fertility patients undergoing IVF treatment with PGD and for fertility specialists who deal with IVF on a daily basis.
-Some of the most common questions patients ask are:
+Watch the recording of the webinar and find out the answers to the most common questions patients ask.

 - what is genetic testing in IVF?

 EggDonationFriends have invited Dr Murat Önal to talk about family balancing/gender selection.
 Dr Murat Önal is a Medical Director, also a Gynaecologist and Obstetrician, at Gynolife IVF Center in Nicosia, Cyprus.
 In his work he has met fertility patients who have concerns about genetic diseases connected with certain baby gender and are interested in Preimplantation Genetic Diagnostics (PGD) and sex selection/family balancing.
 Dr Önal, having great experience in the field of infertility and X/Y chromosome linked diseases, was able to talk about the process of family planning, medical indications and the methods and techniques used.

 Genetic sex selection – Questions & Answers